 Commonly, a large artery (the internal mammary artery) will be removed from behind the breastbone and also used as a graft.
-By using the internal mammary artery and segments of the long veins from the leg, it is possible to bypass one or more diseased coronary arteries by joining one end to the coronary artery below the obstruction and, in the case of the vein grafts, joining the other end to the aorta.
-The mammary artery is already connected to the arterial system at one end.
+With the use of the internal mammary artery and segments of the long veins from the leg, it is possible to bypass one or more diseased coronary arteries by joining one end to the coronary artery below the obstruction and, in the case of the vein grafts, joining the other end onto the aorta.
+(The mammary artery is already connected to the arterial system at one end) see diagram.